writethedocs/www/docs/conf/na/2016/news/announcing-presentations.md

 so that folks can compare and contrast the different approaches.

 We are also sad every year that we only have 18 speaking slots at the event.
-This year we have added Thunderstorm talks to address this.
+This year we have added Thunderstorm Talks to address this.
 It allows us to break a few of the 30 minute slots into two 15-minute talks.
-It breaks up the pace of the day, and hopefully with enable people to get some new and interesting ideas across in an action packed format.
+It breaks up the pace of the day, and will enable people to get some new and interesting ideas across in an action packed format.

 [talks]: http://www.writethedocs.org/conf/na/2016/speakers/